CanaanGM/cap_ze_flag/README.md

 </details>

 - steps:
-    - got to network tap
+    - go to network tap
     - log in
     - gg
 ---